 - Make the necessary changes and click submit

-- Select exit from the top right menu to log out
+- Review & select exit from the top right menu to log out

-The International Families Coordinator provides support to international student families as they make the necessary adjustments to settle into their new home in St. John's.
-The IO Family Program can provide information on family health care, schools for children, daycares for children, family tax benefits, work/volunteer opportunities for spouses, ESL opportunities for spouses, local community supports and parenting resources.
+Our office provides support to international student families as they make the necessary adjustments to settle into their new home in St. John's.
+The Family Program Advisor can provide information on family health care, schools for children, daycares for children, family tax benefits, work/volunteer opportunities for spouses, ESL opportunities for spouses, local community supports and parenting resources.
 Learn more about our family program.

-After arriving and settling in you may be interested in getting a part-time job during your study terms or a full-time job during the summer.
-MUN offers many opportunities for students get employment on campus through programs such as MUCEP, ISWEP, SWASP, GradSWEP and PACEE.
-Ensure you are legally able to work.
-To do so, consult the Citizenship and Immigration Canada website, http://www.cic.gc.ca.
-Do you still have questions?
-Email: email@example.com
+- After arriving and settling in, you may be interested in getting a part-time job during your study terms and/or a full-time job during the summer semester.
+MUN offers many opportunities for student employment on campus through programs such as MUCEP, ISWEP, SWASP and GradSWEP.

-Participate in Discussion Group: every Wednesday from 4-5pm the Discussion Group gathers in the Social Room next to our office to provide support and learn new things together.
-There is always interesting conversation and lots of laughter.
+Discussion Group - occurs every Wednesday from 4:00 - 5:00pm and it takes place in the IO Social Room (CA -2002).
+Discussion Group provides support and an opportunity for students to learn new things together.
+There is always interesting conversation & lots of laughter.

-Participate in Coffee Club: every Friday from 3-5pm we host Coffee Club where students casually drop in and have free coffee/tea and sweets and meet other students on campus.
+Coffee Club - occurs every Friday from 3:00 - 5:00pm and it takes place in the IO Social Room (CA-2002).
+Students casually drop in & have free coffee/tea and sweets and meet other students on campus.
 You will have the opportunity to learn about Newfoundland and hear fascinating stories from students from all over the world!